morsssss/benmorss.com/content/rock-theory/triumph-of-the-unjazz.md

 ### “Work”

-If you read [part one](https://benmorss.com/rock-theory/birth-of-the-unjazz/), you’ll remember that a key inspiration for this article was a debate about [Rihanna and Drake’s song “Work”](https://www.youtube.com/watch?v=HL1UzIK-flA), from Rihannas’s 2016 album _Anti_.
+If you read [part one](/rock-theory/birth-of-the-unjazz/), you’ll remember that a key inspiration for this article was a debate about [Rihanna and Drake’s song “Work”](https://www.youtube.com/watch?v=HL1UzIK-flA), from Rihannas’s 2016 album _Anti_.
 The discussion centered on the basic question: what key is this song in?
 Its chord progression starts on a C# minor, rooting it in that key.
 And yet all the song’s melodies lie firmly in a B major scale - or, if you prefer, G# minor.
 And the tune keeps emphasizing D# and F#, which would be typical in songs in B major or a bluesy G# minor, but which don’t fit C# minor.
 What’s going on?

-We’ll look at the parts Rihanna sings, and then we’ll look at Drake’s contribution.
+We’ll look at the parts Rihanna sings, and then we’ll check out Drake’s contribution.

 #### Rihanna’s bit

 First, we’ll note that the song is based on a repeating four-chord progression:

-{{<example "measures">}}
+{{<example "measures" "work-chords">}}
 | | | | |
 | - | - | - | - |
 | C#m | D#m | E | F# |